Do you need us to Proctor an exam?

 There are many uses for Construction Math, from Building Science to Real Estate to Construction.
 This course will help you dust off and expand your math skills with a focus on residential construction.
 You will learn how to take accurate measurements in the field and how to determine accurate measurements on plans as well as how to calculate area and volume for basic and more advanced shapes and construction features such as hip roofs and spiral staircase or turret walls.
 Top it all off with a primer on generating scale drawings and what should be included in those drawings.
 If you work with any type of construction, this course will help you ensure your calculations are accurate.

-This 18 CEU online, on-demand training class teaches HERS Raters what they need to know to verify homes for the ENERGY STAR Program.
-This course is open to HERS Raters/RFIs who are new to ENERGY STAR as well as those who are already ENERGY STAR Certified.
-This course includes details about the ENERGY STAR v3.0/v3.1 program using the Revision 8 Checklists.
-Please Note: This course does not include the new ENERGY STAR Multi-Family program - that is becoming available in a separate course.
+This 18 CEU online, on-demand training class teaches HERS Raters, HERS Modelers, and RFIs what they need to know to verify homes for the ENERGY STAR Program.
+This course is open to RESNET HERS Raters, Rating Field Inspectors, and HERS Modelers, BPI Certified Professionals, and CHEERS Verifiers who are new to ENERGY STAR as well as those who are already ENERGY STAR Certified.
+This course includes details about the ENERGY STAR v3.0/v3.1 program using the Revision 11 Checklists.
+Please Note: This course does not include the new ENERGY STAR Multi-Family program - that is available in a separate course.
 This course does include component by component verification protocols, partnering with ENERGY STAR, information about logo use, marketing materials and ongoing support.
-The ENERGY STAR Exam is included; which must be passed in order to become certified as an ENERGY STAR qualified HERS Rater/RFI and/or obtain the 18 CEUs.
+The ENERGY STAR Exam must be passed in order to become certified as an ENERGY STAR Qualified Verifier and/or obtain the 18 CEUs.
+Exam Proctoring information is made available to the student at the end of the course - the exam and the Proctoring fee for the initial attempt is included!

 Refresher Course Only | No CEUs Available